 Methadone is a highly used drug in medical and rehabilitation programmes.
 It is commonly utilised when promoting the withdrawal from further addictive substances.
 However, through its sedative effects, addiction rates to methadone are increasing.

 Ranking as one of the most dangerous drugs, methadone is identified as hazardous down to its ability to withdraw users from further drugs, while in turn influencing a secondary dependence.

 A highly populated drug of choice is cocaine.
 It is now used regularly on a worldwide scale, again, normalising the drug.
-However, through this normalisation, it is important that users understand the dangers linked to heavy cocaine consumption.
+Many users now consume cocaine every weekend which has inevitably caused a rise in cocaine use.
+Through this normalisation, it is important that users understand the dangers linked to heavy cocaine consumption.
 Like other drugs, cocaine can cause physical and psychological damages.
 However, the greatest concerning factor is that cocaine abuse can result in mental health issues, such as depression and anxiety, causing irreversible cognitive impairment.